Ceviche: South America

 In Peru, ceviche has been declared part of the country's national heritage and has even had a holiday declared in its honor.
 The classic Peruvian ceviche is composed of chunks of raw fish, marinated in freshly squeezed key lime, with sliced onions, chili peppers, salt and pepper.
 Corvina or cebo (sea bass) was the fish traditionally used.
 The mixture was traditionally marinated for several hours and served at room temperature, with chunks of corn on the cob and slices of cooked sweet potato.
+Earlier preparation methods likely involved longer curing times, closer to pickling, before the adoption of citrus introduced after Spanish contact.
 Regional or contemporary variations include garlic, fish bone broth, minced Peruvian ají limo, or the Andean chili rocoto, toasted corn or cancha and yuyo (seaweed).
 A specialty of Trujillo is ceviche prepared from shark (tollo or tojo).
 Lenguado (sole) is often used in Lima.
 The modern version of Peruvian ceviche, similar to the method used in making Japanese sashimi, consists of fish marinated for a few minutes and served promptly.
 It was developed in the 1970s by Peruvian-Japanese chefs, including Dario Matsufuji and Humberto Sato.
 Many Peruvian cevicherías serve a small glass of the marinade, which is called leche de tigre or leche de pantera, as an appetizer along with the fish.

 According to an Inter-American Development Bank (IDB) study of innovation in Peruvian cuisine and its connection with Peruvian cultural diversity (2022), the great variety of ceviches offered by Peruvian marine cuisine is an example of the gastronomic impact of cultural diversity throughout its territory, in which fishers, farmers, and chefs come together.
 In his 2015 book Ceviche Power, Gaston Acurio documents the different nuances through a tour of the ceviche route through Tumbes, Piura, Lambayeque, La Libertad, Ancash, the Lima coast, Lima, Ica, Arequipa, Moquegua and Tacna.
 This great diversity has motivated chefs to create new types of ceviches.